Consumer Protection BC suspends agency’s licence & freezes bank accounts

 STATUS UPDATE (August 20, 2018): The licence of Sinorama Travel Vancouver Inc. has been cancelled.
 Read the Notice of LIcence Cancellation decision.
 Impacted travellers are encouraged to visit the “Booked with Sinorama Travel Vancouver?” for updates.

 MEDIA RELEASE – Consumer Protection BC has suspended the licence of Sinorama Travel Vancouver Inc., located in Richmond BC, and frozen their bank accounts due to concerns the business does not have enough money to continue operating as a travel agency.

 “We are concerned that Sinorama customers won’t get the travel they paid for,” says Tatiana Chabeaux-Smith, spokesperson for the travel industry regulator.
 “We are still assessing the situation and the possible impact on travellers.
-We urge travelers to start by confirming that their travel plans are actually booked and paid for.”
+We urge travellers to start by confirming that their travel plans are actually booked and paid for.”

 Consumer Protection BC recommends people do this by trying to directly contact all suppliers of travel services, including flights, bus trips, tour packages, and any travel plans made for them by Sinorama.

 If travellers are unable to confirm their bookings, the next step is to contact their credit card and/or travel insurance provider to ask about their options.

 “We know that people have questions,” says Chabeaux-Smith.
 “We are doing everything we can to understand the scope of this situation.
 We have information on our website and we will continue to update it with new details.”